AppPETs/developer-guidelines/GLOSSARY.md

 Its opposite is Opt-Out describes a generally activated function that has to be deactivated manually by the user.

 ## Personally Identifiable Information (PII)
 Personally identifiable data are, according to §3 para.
-1 of the Federal Data Protection Act (BDSG), “Individual pieces of information relating to personal or professional circumstances of a specific or specifiable person“, in other words, data, the content of which can be used to determine the person to which it relates.
+1 of the Federal Data Protection Act (BDSG), "Individual pieces of information relating to personal or professional circumstances of a specific or specifiable person", in other words, data, the content of which can be used to determine the person to which it relates.
 According to §3 para.
-9 BDSG, there is also “special types of personal data“.
+9 BDSG, there is also "special types of personal data".
 This includes health-related data, information on race or ethnic origin, political, religious, trade union or sexual orientation.

 - https://en.wikipedia.org/wiki/Personally_identifiable_information

 ## Privacy by Design (PbD)
-“Privacy by Design” is a term that refers to "taking data protection into consideration" during product development.
+"Privacy by Design" is a term that refers to "taking data protection into consideration" during product development.
 This generally relates to the fact that data-protection-relevant topics can be implemented unproblematically, if they are dealt with from the very beginning.
 It has been proven that the subsequent implementation of data protection is more expensive and also more complex.
 Usability and quality generally also suffer as a result of this.